What’s it about?

 - increases client satisfaction because documents are clearer and easier to read, thus reducing the risk of later contractual disputes

-The course addresses all stages of the drafting process from the initial approach through improving existing drafting, using a precedent and drafting from scratch.
-It also provides a refresher on some tricky areas of drafting.
+The course addresses all stages of the drafting process from the initial approach through improving existing drafting, getting the most out of precedents, drafting from scratch and reducing risk by drafting flexibly.

 Who should attend?